Link building

-In the field of search engine optimization (SEO), link building describes actions aimed at increasing the number and quality of inbound links to a webpage with the goal of increasing the search engine rankings of that page or website.
+In the field of search engine optimization (SEO), link building describes actions aimed at increasing the number and quality of inbound links to a webpage intending to increase the search engine rankings of that page or website.
 Briefly, link building is the process of establishing relevant hyperlinks (usually called links) to a website from external sites.
 Link building can increase the number of high-quality links pointing to a website, in turn increasing the likelihood of the website ranking highly in search engine results.
 Link building is also a proven marketing tactic for increasing brand awareness.

 Recent industry research has highlighted key statistics and evolving trends in link building, including shifts in strategy, preferred outreach methods, and ROI benchmarks.

 Link types

 Editorial link

-Editorial links are the links not acquired from paying money, asking, trading or exchanging.
+Editorial links are links not acquired by paying money, asking, trading or exchanging.
 These links are attracted because of the good content and marketing strategies of a website.
 These are the links that the website owner does not need to ask for as they are naturally given by other website owners.